inomad07/todo-app/README.md

 Nodejs v18.12.0

-Runs the app in the development mode.<br>
+The app runs in the development mode.<br>
 Open [http://localhost:5173/](http://localhost:5173/) to view it in the browser.

 The page will reload if you make edits.<br>